KNXV-TV: News operation

 In 1993, Scripps announced that it would start a local newscast for KNXV in 1994.
 It had already started a 9 p.m. local newscast for one of its other Fox affiliates, KSHB-TV in Kansas City, and the proposed newscast was intended to be unconventional to match the target demographic of Fox network programming.
 A news director had been hired in September 1993; the set was already under construction; and anchors and staff had reported to Phoenix in the first weeks of May 1994.
-However, the New World deal and consequent affiliation switch arrived late in the development of the newscast and forced a rethink of the product to go out on air and the long-term trajectory of KNXV's news department.
-The style was toned down slightly; a staff of 30 was expanded to 85; and what was once a 9 p.m. newscast slated to launch July 7 turned into a 10 p.m. newscast, News 15, that debuted on August 1, 1994.
-The new newscast was fast-paced with a high story count, and it was also the start of a rapid expansion to fit the needs of an ABC affiliate.
+However, the New World deal and consequent affiliation switch to ABC occurred late in the development of the newscast.
+This forced Scripps to rethink both the product to go out on air and the long-term trajectory of KNXV's news department.
+As a result, the intended style was toned down slightly; a staff of 30 was expanded to 85; and what was once a 9 p.m. newscast slated to launch July 7 turned into a 10 p.m. newscast, News 15, that debuted on August 1, 1994.
+The new newscast was fast-paced with a high story count, and it was also the start of a rapid expansion to fit the needs of a Big Three affiliate.
 A 6 p.m. newscast soon followed, with a 5 p.m. show added in December and 6 and 11 a.m. programs in January 1995.